boveus/hyrax-wiki/Making-Admin-Users-in-Sufia.md

 rake db:migrate
 ```

-NOTE: When adding cancan abilities, put them at the end of the custom_permissions method.
+When you add new abilities to `app/models/ability.rb` per the hydra-role-management instructions, add that code to the end of the `custom_permissions` method.

 # Add an initial admin user via command-line